jasonberrytn/azure-network-protocols/README.md

 </p>
 <p>
 From your Windows 10 virtual machine.
 Go to WireShark and type RDP in the search bar to filter only RDP traffic.
 Click on the blue arrow to the right to activate the filter.
-Observe the network traffice in WireShark.
+Observe the network traffic in WireShark.
 </p>
 <br />